beginning of content

 Living with Fabry disease

-Not everyone with Fabry disease is seriously affected, but it can cause many problems, both physical and emotional.
+Not everyone with Fabry disease develops serious symptoms.
+It can however cause many serious physical and emotional problems.

-Treatments can help manage your symptoms and slow the disease.
-This means you should still be able to do your normal day-to-day activities and enjoy life.
+Treatment can help relieve your symptoms.
+It can slow down your disease.
+This means you should still be able to do your normal day-to-day activities and enjoy a fulfilling life.

 If you are living with Fabry disease, help is available — contact Fabry Australia for more information and support.